bouligo/archinstall/README.md

 ### 3. Run the installer

-Boot your target machine with the Arch Linux Live ISO.
-Transfer the generated `my-install-static.sh` to the live environment (e.g., via SCP, USB drive, or downloading it).
+Boot your target machine with the Arch Linux Live ISO and transfer the generated `my-install-static.sh` to the live environment (e.g., via SCP, USB drive, or downloading it).

 Run the script with the required arguments: